henninghall/react-native-date-picker/README.md

 />
 ```

-## Why another React Native datepicker?

-One of the strongest reason to use react native is its cross platform compatibility.
-Most of the official components are working seamlessly on both platforms but there are some with single platform support only.
-The react native datepicker is one example where both <a href="https://facebook.github.io/react-native/docs/datepickerios">DatePickerIOS</a> and <a href="https://facebook.github.io/react-native/docs/datepickerandroid">DatePickerAndroid</a> are present.
-The reason for this is that the default date picker is implemented in separate ways, iOS normally have an integrated view picker wheel where android has different pickers in a dialog format.

-If you want to use these pickers you can combine the official ones or a third party module that already done that for you.
-If you on the other hand want have a more unified design between your android and ios app, this module is for you.
-The datetime mode can be particularly helpful to avoid 2 separate picker dialogs on android.
+## About

+React Native Date Picker is a cross platform component for iOS and Android.
+It uses native code from respective platform to get the genuine look and feel the users expect.
+A strong motivation for creating this picker was the datetime mode on Android.
+It's quite unique for the platform and avoids two different picker popups, which normally is necessary.
+Instead, this datetime mode requires fewer user actions and enables a great user-experience.

+## Support this package!

+If you like this package and want to support it, you can give it <a href="https://openbase.com/js/react-native-date-picker" target="_blank">a review</a> or a github star ⭐

+Also, PR's are welcome!